If you’re planning a visit to Yosemite National Park you’ll want to allow extra time for a visit to Mariposa Grove of Giant Sequoias.

 What’s the Difference Between a Giant Sequoia Tree and a Redwood Tree?

-Giant sequoia trees have more volume and width in their trunk in comparison to redwood trees that are the tallest trees with a slender trunk.
+Giant sequoia trees have more volume and width in their trunk compared to redwood trees, which are the tallest trees with a slender trunk.

 Begin and End at The Mariposa Grove Arrival Area